 - Care for older children such as out of school clubs (breakfast clubs, afterschool clubs) and holiday clubs

 Vouchers can’t be used for childcare provided by a relative.
 If you have a change in your childcare arrangements please check your new provider is Ofsted registered and is able to accept vouchers from Edenred.
-For more information on what counts as eligible childcare costs please take a look at parent area of the Edenred website.
+For more information on what counts as eligible childcare costs please take a look at FAQs on the Edenred website.

 Is there a minimum/maximum voucher value?